 Every business financial statement has at least five basic parts:

-For a sole proprietor the Equity section of the Balance Sheet will have at least three accounts:
+For a sole proprietor, the equity section of the balance sheet will have at least three items:

-At this point, when the business becomes profitable, he can draw funds from his equity account by writing a check, thus crediting his checking account and debiting his Owner's Draw account.
-The transaction only affects his Balance Sheet, so it is not recorded on his books as an Expense.
+At this point, the owner can draw funds from their equity account by writing a check, thus crediting their checking account and debiting their owner's draw account.
+The transaction only affects their balance sheet, so it is not recorded on the books as an expense.

-A sole proprietor pays income taxes based on his Net Profit, not on anything on his Balance Sheet.
-As long as the Equity account is greater than zero, he can continue to take draws from the business.
+A sole proprietor pays income taxes based on their net profit.
+As long as the equity account is greater than zero, they can continue to take draws from the business.

 The Balance Sheet: Partnership